 How to say Happy Holidays to your dog - without the weight gain

-Keep him active!
-With all of the office parties, neighbourhood get-togethers, kids’ recitals, and downright cold weather at this time of year, it’s easy to cut walks a bit short, or head home a bit early from the park.
+Keep active!
+With all of the office parties, neighbourhood get-togethers, kids’ recitals, and cold weather at this time of year, it’s easy to cut walks a bit short, or head home a bit early from the park.
 Resist this temptation!
 Staying active just that little bit longer helps both of you burn off a few extra calories – this can be all the difference between winter weight gain and New Year’s Resolution success!

 Do the math.
-Don’t be scared – it’s just a little applied mathematical theory, and it’s quite simple: If your furry friend is eating his full daily calorie allowance in kibble, plus he’s getting another round of calories in treats, snacks and goodies, that adds up to be too much!
+Don’t be scared – it’s just a little applied mathematical theory, and it’s quite simple: If your furry friend is eating their full daily calorie allowance in kibble, plus getting another round of calories in treats, snacks and goodies, that adds up to be too much!
 Adjusting amounts as needed to prevent weight gain is a simple fix.

 Treat them well!
 Measure out the correct amount of daily kibble based on size, age and lifestyle, according to the package instructions (a bit less if weight loss is needed), but try not to feed it all at once.
 Instead, divide it into a few portions: breakfast, then a few kibbles here and there fed individually as treats, then dinner, with another few kibbles later as post-play treats to keep them delighted all day!